List of all issue types

 CHECKERS_ANNOTATION_REACHABILITY_ERRORβ

-Category: Perf regression.
+Category: User defined property.
 Reported as "Annotation Reachability Error" by annotation-reachability.

 A method annotated with an annotation @A